Leica L-Mount

 The Leica L-Mount is a bayonet mount developed by Leica Camera AG for interchangeable-lens autofocus digital cameras.

 The L-Mount has an inner diameter of 51.6 mm and a flange depth of 20.0 mm.

 The L-mount exists in two versions, an APS-C version (TL) and a full-frame version (SL).
 The two versions are mechanically and electronically compatible.
 TL lenses mounted on full-frame cameras will cause the camera to use a crop mode from the center of the sensor, corresponding to the APS-C coverage of the lens.
 SL lenses mounted on TL cameras function normally, providing a 1.5x crop field of view, as is typical with APS-C cameras.

 In 2018 Leica formed the L-Mount Alliance, licensing Sigma, Panasonic in the same year, to use an upgraded version of the mount for their own products, opening the way for a more extensive system of fully compatible cameras and lenses.

-Ernst Leitz Wetzlar GmbH, the cine lens business of Leica, joined the L-Mount Alliance in 2021, DJI followed in 2022, Samyang, Astrodesign, Blackmagic Design in 2023, Sirui and Viltrox in 2025.
+Ernst Leitz Wetzlar GmbH, the cine lens business of Leica, joined the L-Mount Alliance in 2021, DJI followed in 2022, Samyang, Astrodesign, Blackmagic Design in 2023, Sirui, Viltrox in 2025 and Freefly Systems in 2026.